Ex-vice president's daughter Liz Cheney to run for Senate

 "When I announce formally, I will let everyone know that date in the future.
 In the meantime, I will do the job I was already elected to do," said Enzi, who was first elected to the Senate in 1996 and has been re-elected twice by a comfortable margin.

-Cheney's announcement comes as Republicans, who control the House of Representatives, seek to regain a majority in the Senate in the 2014 elections and political analysts said a bitterly contested primary campaign could be worrisome for the party.
+Cheney's announcement comes as Republicans, who control the U.S. House of Representatives, seek to regain a majority in the Senate in the 2014 elections.

-"The prevailing theory is she's trying to force Enzi out of the race.
-Because of his age, he may be uninterested in a hard re-election campaign," said Larry Sabato, director of the Center for Politics at the University of Virginia.

-"It's bound to a divisive race.
-I've found the nastiest races are those between candidates who have almost everything in common.
-Cheney and Enzi agree on 98 or 99 percent of the issues, so they will have to define their differences, and often these contests become very personal and bitter," Sabato said.
+"I'm a big fan of Liz Cheney.
+But not in this race," former White House press secretary Ari Fleischer tweeted, adding in a second post that "divisive, internal GOP fights aren't helpful."

 Cheney, who describes herself in a biography on her official campaign website as a "fourth-generation Wyomingite," is an attorney who served in the U.S. Department of State during the administration of President George W. Bush and appears on television as an analyst and political commentator for Fox News.

-Her father served six terms in the House of Representatives from Wyoming.
+Her father served six terms in the U.S. House of Representatives from Wyoming.

-(Additional reporting by Laura Zuckerman in Idaho; Editing by Cynthia Johnston, Gunna Dickson and Lisa Shumaker)
+(Reporting by Dan Whitcomb in Los Angeles; Editing by Cynthia Johnston, Gunna Dickson and Lisa Shumaker)